Rachel Lears: The Hand That Feeds (2014)

 On June 21, 2016, The Hand That Feeds aired as Episode 19 of Season 4 of America ReFramed on the World Channel.

-The Hand That Feeds was met with generally mixed reviews.
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 63 out of 100, based on 7 critics, indicating “generally favorable review.”
-Odie Henderson, writing for RogerEbert.com, said that “It has a beautiful, low-key approach that earns its cheers and tears without resorting to the manipulative or dramatic tricks of a typical feature film.”
-Diana Clarke of Village Voice praised the strength of Lopez as a character, noting that he is a “singularly tender, compelling, and articulate campaigner in this high-stakes struggle for justice,” while Jen Chaney with The Dissolve commented on Lears and Blotnick's ability to build the documentary around an ensemble cast.
-However, Martin Tsai of the Los Angeles consider the effort the squandering of a worthy subject.
-Tsai argues that the film “barely substantiates the hardships workers and does not put their quality of life into any kind of statistical perspective,” while also criticizing the film's “lighthearted digressions” and for allowing “white legal volunteers and Occupy Wall Street protesters to hijack the restaurant workers’ story.”
+The Hand That Feeds received generally favorable reviews.
+It has a 93% rating on Rotten Tomatoes based on 15 reviews.
+On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 63 out of 100, based on 7 critics, indicating “generally favorable reviews”.
+Odie Henderson, writing for RogerEbert.com, said that "It has a beautiful, low-key approach that earns its cheers and tears without resorting to the manipulative or dramatic tricks of a typical feature film."
+Diana Clarke of Village Voice praised the strength of Lopez as a character, noting that he is a “singularly tender, compelling, and articulate campaigner in this high-stakes struggle for justice", while Jen Chaney of The Dissolve commented on Lears and Blotnick's ability to build the documentary around an ensemble cast.
+However, Martin Tsai of the Los Angeles Times considered the effort the squandering of a worthy subject.
+Tsai argued that the film "rarely substantiates the hardships workers and does not put their quality of life into any kind of statistical perspective", while also criticizing the film's "lighthearted digressions" and for allowing "white legal volunteers and Occupy Wall Street protesters to hijack the restaurant workers' story".

 Knock Down the House (2019)

 Knock Down The House follows three congressional campaigns and one campaign for US Senate in the 2018 Democratic primaries.
 Alexandria Ocasio-Cortez challenges Rep. Joe Crowley in New York's 14th District, Paula Swearengin challenges Senator Joe Manchin in West Virginia, Amy Vilela challenges Steven Horsford in Nevada's 4th district, and Cori Bush challenges Lacy Clay in Missouri's 1st District.
 The film shows these four women run their insurgent campaigns in attempts to take on establishment Democrats.

 Alexandria Ocasio-Cortez became a political star as a result of the 2018 midterms.
 She ran as a challenger in a district that hadn't had a democratic primary in at least 20 years.
 Joe Crowley was known as an influential figure in the Democratic political machine in New York and in Washington.
-Ocasio-Cortez's energy and organizing effort led to a 57-43 upset victory on June 26th, 2018, which nearly guaranteed a victory in the general election in the heavily Democratic district.
+Ocasio-Cortez's energy and organizing effort led to a 57-43 upset victory on June 26, 2018, which nearly guaranteed a victory in the general election in the heavily Democratic district.
 The four women work in coordination with Justice Democrats and Brand New Congress, organizations that work to provide alternative paths to leadership so that working people have representation in Congress.

 Lears started working on a project about insurgent Democrats after Donald Trump's 2016 election victory.
-She reached out to Brand New Congress and Justice Democrats to find “charismatic female candidates who weren't career politicians, but had become newly galvanized to represent their communities.”
+She reached out to Brand New Congress and Justice Democrats to find “charismatic female candidates who weren't career politicians, but had become newly galvanized to represent their communities”.